JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 end
 ```

 The above return types are helpful in some applications.
-In other applications however
-one prefers to have the time series of the individual variables.
-For this,
+In other applications however one prefers to have the time series of the individual variables.
-the `construct` function is used:
+For this, the `timeseries` function is used:
 ```@docs
-construct
+timeseries
 ```
 ---
-The function is especially useful when one wants immediately the timeseries instead
-of the output of `evolve!`.
-Because of the simple syntax
+For example:
 ```@example 2
-xt, yt, vxt, vyt, t = construct(evolve(p, bd, 100)...)
+xt, yt, vxt, vyt, t = timeseries(p, bd, 100)

 # print as a matrix:
 hcat(xt, yt, vxt, vyt, t)[1:5, :]
 ```

-This nicely reveals why in the case of magnetic propagation `evolve!` also returns
-the angular velocity.
-So that it is possible to do the same process for magnetic
-propagation as well (plus, it is also useful in ray-splitting).
+Same story for magnetic particles:
 ```@example 2
 # evolve the magnetic particle instead:
-xt, yt, vxt, vyt, t = construct(evolve(mp, bd, 100)...)
+xt, yt, vxt, vyt, t = timeseries(mp, bd, 100)

 # print as a matrix:
 hcat(xt, yt, vxt, vyt, t)[1:5, :]